yali4/MessageBox/README.md

 ## Changelog (Değişiklikler)
 - View bugs have been fixed.
+(Görünüm sorunları giderildi.)
 - Brought into line with all browsers.
+(Tüm tarayıcılar için uyumlu hale getirildi.)
 - The use of context has become active again.
+(Bağlam kullanımı yeniden aktifleştirildi.)
 - Work has been made more than one message box.
+(Birden fazla mesaj kutusu açılabilir oldu.)

 ## Supported Browsers (Desteklenen Tarayıcılar)